unovue/radix-vue/docs/content/components/dropdown-menu.md

       description: `
         <span>
           Used to force mounting when more control is needed.
-Useful when controlling animation with React animation libraries.
+Useful when controlling animation with Vue.js animation libraries.
 It inherits from{' '}
           <Code>DropdownMenuPortal</Code>.
         </span>
       `,